corridorjs/corridorjs.github.io/speakers.md

 That is up to you :)

 ## What do Speakers get?
-- 1 regular BrooklynJS ticket ($10) so your guest don't have to hassle to get ticket
+- 1 regular CorridorJS ticket ($10) so your guest don't have to hassle to get ticket
 - 10 min to present what you are excited about in front of our group.
 - (travel assistance for out of town speakers**)